 Maryland Brewery Closures: 2026

 The landscape of the beer industry across the country and Maryland continues to shift.
-While the Brewers Association reports that the number of breweries in the United States is on the decline and the volume of beer is down some 5% year-over-year, we have seen similar trends in Maryland beer.
+While the Brewers Association 2025 Midyear Report shows the number of breweries in the United States is on the decline (-1% mid-year 2025) and the volume of beer is down some 5% year-over-year, we have seen similar trends in Maryland beer.
 It is difficult to learn when long-time establishments that we have come to love have closed their doors.
 But at the same time, there are new breweries coming on the scene in nearly every corner of Maryland.
-There is still great beer to be explored and enjoyed.
+So, go forward, there are still great taprooms to be explored and beer enjoyed.

 The Brewer’s Art Closes February 2